Cushing Academy: Demographics and statistics

 As of fall 2018, the student body has 390 students, 59% male and 41% female.
 Financial aid assists 38% of the students.
 Thirty-four percent are from Massachusetts and 18% are domestic students of color.

 The student body comes from 25 states and 30 countries; 39% of students are international and 88% of students board at Cushing.
 Cushing began accepting international students in 1889.
 The faculty-student ratio is 1:8 and 57% of faculty holds advanced degrees.

 The middle 50% of the Class of 2019 had a combined SAT score range of 1030–1310.
 Ninety-five percent of the class of 2018 attended four-year colleges or universities.

 Buildings

 The academic buildings include the Main Building (completed in 1875, and following a fire, a new building was dedicated in 1894), the Joseph R. Curry Academic Center, the English Building, and the Emily Fisher Landau Center for Visual Arts.
 Ashburnham House and Alumni Hall are the largest student dormitories.
 Sports facilities include the Watkins Field House, Heslin Gym, Theodore Iorio Arena, and several athletic fields and tennis courts.

-Lowe Hall, built in 1890 as a dormitory for female students, was named for board of trustees member Dr. Abraham T. Lowe.
+Lowe Hall, built in 1890 as a dormitory for female students, was named for board of trustees member Abraham T. Lowe.
 Lore has it that Bette Davis, who lived in Lowe, carved her name into a closet.
 Lowe was most recently remodeled in 2015.